If you are a new writer or author, never trust grammar checkers 100% to correct your writing.

 7. Repetition

-Grammar checkers can detect errors involving the same word used twice in a row but won’t recognize the same phrase or sentence used twice.
+Grammar checkers can detect errors involving the same word used twice in a row but won’t recognize a phrase or sentence used twice.

 8. Omissions